Paschek-Lab/FreeDRelax/README.md

 * `rwmc`: contains the source codes for performing random walker Monte Carlo simulations including examples and Hwang-Freed scaling for correcting the effect of a limited sampling cutoff and periodic boundary conditions.

 * `sdens`: contains the code for computing the intra- and intermolecular relaxation rates including examples.

+* R1_R2_comb : contain the codes and examples to calculate the longitudinal (R1) and transverse (R2) relaxation rates.

 For questions, please contact [the authors](mailto:dietmar.paschek@uni-rostock.de)